 Recently, I took part in a discussion about whether or not it was possible to implement something like Dialyzer in Python.
-The answer is of course yes, and there are many examples of such tools1.
+The answer is of course yes, and there are many examples of such tools<sup><a id="one-return" href="#one">1</a></sup>.
 The discussion soon turned into "why?"

 Here's the thing.
 Using a static analyzer in a dynamic language isn't

 if you could guarantee it, it'd probably be pretty mediocre.
 These

 tools should only be suggestive of potential problems, in much the

 same way that Java programmers are sometimes forced to use

 SuppressWarnings to tell the type system, "Bugger off, man!
 I know

 what I'm doing!"

-In Haskell and OCaml, the type systems are sound, so the suggestions of "rightness" are much more trustworthy–in fact, they're no longer suggestions, they're guarantees.
+In Haskell and OCaml, the type systems are sound, so the suggestions of "rightness" are much more trustworthy--in fact, they're no longer suggestions, they're guarantees.
 If a Haskell or OCaml program type checks, the program is guaranteed to never get into a state where data cannot be combined because of mismatched types.
 That doesn't mean that you can't still have errors, but some class of errors are completely erased as possibilities, and they never have to be thought about.

 Static analysis for a dynamic language is more similar to the C++ and Java world.
 There's no "proof," but if you have a good analyzer, and the program checks out, there's a bit less work that needs to be done to prove to yourself that the program is "correct."
-The analysis tool might tell you about a bunch of places where you're doing something funky–better verify those by hand, and maybe write some test cases around that code.
+The analysis tool might tell you about a bunch of places where you're doing something funky--better verify those by hand, and maybe write some test cases around that code.